ahnpj/soc-analyst-portfolio/labs/active-directory/Lab01-active-directory-domain-structure/Lab01-active-directory-domain-structure.md

 <h4>(Step 3) Testing Phillip's Credentials</h4>

+---

+**(Step 3-a)** Setting a new password for Sophie, as Phillip

 Since Phillip does not have permission to open the ADUC GUI, I used PowerShell to perform the password reset.
 Using the `Set-ADAccountPassword cmdlet`, I reset Sophie’s password from the Sales department OU:

 `Set-ADAccountPassword sophie -Reset -NewPassword (Read-Host -AsSecureString -Prompt 'New Password') -Verbose`

+- `Set-ADAccountPassword` - Change or reset a user’s password in Active Directory.
+- `sophie` - The user account we are resetting the password for.
+- `-Reset` - Force a password reset (instead of the user changing it themselves).
+- `-NewPassword` - The new password we want to assign to the account.
+- `(Read-Host -AsSecureString -Prompt 'New Password')` - Pops up a secure password prompt so we can type the new password without showing it.
+- `-Verbose` - Shows a confirmation message so we know the command worked.

 <p align="left">
   <img src="images/active-directory-domain-structure-11.png?raw=true&v=2"